WorldOfCarsRE/game-server/README.md

 ## Database Backends
-Currently only MySQL is supported.
+Currently only MySQL and MongoDB is supported.
 More database backends will be added in the future.

 ## How to setup: